|

 Lavenham

-control tower is just visible in the right side background behind the
+control tower is just visible on the right behind 487th Bomb Group Liberators

 USAAF)